Ethan McCarty

 Follow Ethan on twitter: @ethanmcc

-Read Ethan’s sporadic restaurant reviews on Yelp
+Read Ethan’s sporadic reviews on Yelp and Amazon

 Ethan McCarty is part of the team leading IBM’s marketing and communications practice into the digital world.
 Within this organization, Ethan heads IBM’s global digital expertise enablement team.
 This group’s responsibilities include enabling the transformation of digital communications and marketing at IBM through a curriculum of digital strategy workshops and the development of a model for constituency-based digital marketing and communications plans.
 In this role, Ethan leads an expertise-related agile software and business process development project called the Expert Locator and Expert Relationship Management system respectively.
 The Expert Locator is a mechanism for juxtaposing IBM’s experts with content about IBM’s products, solutions and services offerings.